 - if n < 0, by +(144 – |n|)TS compared to that in (a).

 - if n ≥ 0, by -(144 – |n|)TS compared to that in (a).

-c) Immediately after (b), the test system sends NPDCCH including uplink grant for NPUSCH transmission and immediately after receiving NPUSCH the test system repeatedly sends NPDCCH including uplink grant for NPUSCH transmission until the UE transmit timing offset is within NTA×TS ± 80×TS with respect to the first detected path (in time) of the corresponding downlink frame of cell 1.
+The timing adjustment is performed monotonically in multiple steps of ∆T≤ 9×TS per NPDCCH period (∆T is to be defined in the test procedure) until the above required total timing change is achieved, during which no grant is transmitted for the UE.c) Immediately after (b), the test system sends NPDCCH including uplink grant for NPUSCH transmission and immediately after receiving NPUSCH the test system repeatedly sends NPDCCH including uplink grant for NPUSCH transmission until the UE transmit timing offset is within NTA×TS ± 80×TS with respect to the first detected path (in time) of the corresponding downlink frame of cell 1.
 The test system shall verify that the adjustment step size and the adjustment rate shall be according to the requirements in clause 7.20.2 until the UE transmit timing offset is within NTA×TS ± 80×TS with respect to the first detected path (in time) of the corresponding downlink frame of cell 1.

 d) The test system the test system sends NPDCCH including uplink grant for NPUSCH transmission and shall verify that the UE transmit timing offset stays within NTA×TS ± 80×TS with respect to the first detected path (in time) of the corresponding downlink frame of NB-IoT cell 1.